 Its launch followed the typical path to its eventual reveal, yet, to no less excitement.
 Triumph today, ended all speculation and rumour with the unveiling of the latest addition to itsModern Classicsrange.

 The TTRS launch means that Triumph’s Thruxton Range nomenclature now mirrors that of its modern roadster range, which all have a standard, R and RS model.

-The Thruxton RS, as you’d expect uses a modified version of the parallel 1200 twin, found in two other Thruxtons, in addition to the Speed Twin Bonneville, Bobber and Scrambler 1200 ranges.
+The Thruxton RS, as you’d expect uses a modified version of the parallel 1200 twin, found in two other Thruxtons, in addition to the Speed Twin, Bonneville, Bobber and Scrambler 1200 lines.

-This increase in power comes in the form of upgrades to ‘R’ specifications, which include a revision to the cam profile, an additional air system, higher compression pistons and shaving off weight from some of the engine components.
+Additionally, this increase in power stems from upgraded components which include a revision to the cam profile, an additional air system, higher compression pistons.

-Those components include; the clutch, balance shafts, rare-earth alternator, thin-walled engine covers, magnesium and a low inertia crankshaft.
+Furthermore, engine components have also lost weight.
+The clutch, balance shafts, rare-earth alternator, thin-walled engine covers, magnesium and a low inertia crankshaft are all lighter.